 In the end, admits Eller, space recycling is a vision that should be driven by economics.
 It makes perfect sense to recycle existing satellites because they are made of the materials most often needed to make new satellites.
 “But right now there is no financial incentive to get rid of space debris,” he says.
 “That’s why we should develop this or similar concepts as a nation.
 If we can figure out a way to convert dead satellites from a waste product into an economic benefit, recycling in space will happen.”

-If you’d like to explore a career helping Northrop Grumman unravel the mysteries and technical challenges of space exploration, please contact us at www.careers.northropgrumman.com.
+If you’d like to explore a career helping Northrop Grumman unravel the mysteries and technical challenges of space exploration, please introduce yourself to us at www.careers.northropgrumman.com.